-Our unrivalled network has allowed us to gather the most comprehensive and accurate salary benchmarking data available.
+Our unrivaled network has allowed us to gather the most comprehensive and accurate salary benchmarking data available.
 By tailoring our surveys to get to the heart of what drives candidate behaviour, we have helped our clients and candidates make informed decisions about their recruitment strategies and careers.

 Key Findings - 2018 Salary Survey